cockroachdb/docs/v20.2/performance-tuning.md

     ~~~

 {{site.data.alerts.callout_info}}
-On accessing the Admin UI in a later step, your browser will consider the CockroachDB-created certificate invalid and you’ll need to click through a warning message to get to the UI.
-You can avoid this issue by [using a certificate issued by a public CA](create-security-certificates-custom-ca.html#accessing-the-admin-ui-for-a-secure-cluster).
+On accessing the DB Console in a later step, your browser will consider the CockroachDB-created certificate invalid and you’ll need to click through a warning message to get to the UI.
+You can avoid this issue by [using a certificate issued by a public CA](create-security-certificates-custom-ca.html#accessing-the-db-console-for-a-secure-cluster).
 {{site.data.alerts.end}}

 {% include {{ page.version.version }}/performance/start-cluster.md %}